wisdom1456/neat-starter/src/posts/practiceareas/land-disputes.md

 ---
 **Boundary Disputes**

 Disagreements over the location of a property line and inaccurate legal descriptions of a purchased property often lead to boundary disputes in Florida.
 Whether the disputes arise from the sale of a property, a fence that has encroached onto a neighboring property, a tree that has been planted or removed, or a new build that is beyond the property line, a professional should be sought out to analyze whether there is an infringement on you or your neighbor’s property, and a determination should be made of how long that infringement has occurred.
-Bernhardt Law real estate attorneys are skilled negotiators who can work with you to discover a compromise that can save you both time and money.
+Bernhardt Riley real estate attorneys are skilled negotiators who can work with you to discover a compromise that can save you both time and money.

-Additional land disputes the attorneys at Bernhardt Law can help you navigate include:
+Additional land disputes the attorneys at Bernhardt Riley can help you navigate include: